chef/chef-web-docs/content/lwrp_to_custom_resources.md

     |- rvm_ruby.rb
 ```

-## Drop LWRP classes
+## Drop HWRP classes

-LWRPs used classes to separate Provider and Resource behaviors, but Custom Resources do not need this distinction.
+HWRPs used classes to separate Provider and Resource behaviors, but Custom Resources do not need this distinction.
 This means that we remove the class definitions in their entirety, as shown in the following example:

 ```ruby
 #rvm/libraries/resource_rvm_ruby.rb